tomtyiu/ai-ds-ml-coder/experimental/README.md

 - Invalid API Key: Make sure your .env file contains the correct Hugging Face token.
 - File Upload Errors: Ensure that you are uploading a valid CSV file.
 Chat Errors: If the assistant doesn't respond correctly, check the API rate limits on your Hugging Face account.

+# Price
+- Must pay $0.8 dollars to use the LLM, please contact for base URL to use for Huggingface model
+- For OpenAI, please contact us for price.